GIR-pub/deepdotweb/_posts/2013-12-30-bluesky-market-scam-attempt-warning.md

     Please every one, stay as far from blue sky market as you possibly can.
 Tell every one that you know and care about to do the same.</p>
 <p>What message does it send that the owner/operator of the site is not only a scamming cunt rag, but they are stooping so low as to single out and impersonate an individual vendor as the cherry atop the scam-sundae.</p>
 <p>If any one has any questions or inquiries of any sort, please do not hesitate to message us.</p>
-<p>This has been a public service announcement brought to you by the REAL OG_ ( we never in a million years would have thought we would be having to defend our reputation against such fuckery, heh).</p>
+<p>This has been a public service announcement brought to you by the REAL OG_ ( we never in a million years would have thought we would be having to defend our reputation against such butterflyery, heh).</p>
 <p>Stay safe people, stay diligent</p>
 <p><strong>===End Quote===</strong></p>
 <p>The vendor also posted the support ticket that was closed by the admins:</p>